jamesshore/quixote/CONTRIBUTING.md

 **Build parameters**

-You can pass the following options to `./jake.sh`:
+You can pass the following options to `./jake.sh` and `./watch.js`:

 * `-T` displays available build targets.

 * `loose=true` prevents the build from failing if you don't test [every browser](build/config/tested_browsers.js).

 * `capture=Firefox,Safari,etc` automatically launches, uses, and quits the requested browsers.
 You can use this instead of running `./jake.sh karma` and manually starting the browsers yourself.
 It's most useful for automated build runners such as Travis CI.
-Note that you'll need to install the appropriate launcher first; e.g., `npm install karma-firefox-launcher`.
+Note that you may need to install the appropriate launchers; e.g., `npm install karma-safari-launcher`.

 **Other build scripts**